 Macroeconomic Model Comparison Initiative

-The MMCI aims to change how research on structural macroeconomic modeling for monetary, fiscal and macro-prudential policy analysis is conducted – by making it much more reproducible, collaborative and comparative in nature.
+The MMCI aims to change how research is conducted in structural macroeconomic modeling for monetary, fiscal and macro-prudential policy analysis – by making it much more reproducible, collaborative and comparative in nature.
 Its principal investigators are Michael Binder (IMFS, Goethe University Frankfurt), John Taylor (Stanford University and Hoover Institution) and Volker Wieland.
 A key objective is to extend the coverage of macroeconomic models in the MMB, to enhance its functionality and develop new tools for researchers at large.

 Furthermore, the MMCI has launched a new network of researchers with the help of the Center of Economic Policy Research (CEPR).
 This Macroeconomic Modeling and Model Comparison Network (MMCN) aims to promote collaboration among interested researchers in academia and policy institutions.
 It provides a forum for presenting new models and model comparisons, as well as the solution and estimation methods underlying them, thereby enhancing opportunities for building on the work of others.